wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 `conflicting_sex.tsv`.

-2. **Identify samples from related individuals with PCRelate** This step outputs a relatedness graph, a table of total statistics of relatedness and a list of related samples.
+### Identify samples from related individuals with PCRelate
+This step outputs a relatedness graph, a table of total statistics of relatedness, and a list of related samples.
 Please see config files "prune_pc_relate" for more details.

 ```shell